EI-CoreBioinformatics/mikado/README.md

 5. The best non-overlapping transcripts are selected, in order to define the *loci* contained inside the superlocus.

     * At this stage, monoexonic and multiexonic transcript are checked for overlaps
     * Moreover, two multiexonic transcripts are considered to belong to the same locus if they share a splice *site* (not junction)

 The resulting, cleaned file does contain therefore only one transcript per locus.
 The criteria used to select the "*best*" transcript are left to the user's discretion.

+## Usage

+The main program is composed of three major steps:

+1. prepare
+2. serialise
+3. pick

+### Prepare

+The prepare component has the purpose of taking as input a GTF created from one or multiple alignment programs, and it will perform the following operations:

+1. Sort the transcripts, add a transcript feature line if needed.
+2. Strip the strand from monoexonic transcript data, if required

+## Utilities

 ##Implementation
 The pipeline is implemented in Python3, and it does require the following libraries: